-Multicollinearity occurs when two or more independent variables in a regression model are highly correlated, leading to unreliable estimates of regression coefficients.
-The multicollinearity test evaluates whether the independent variables in a model are correlated, which can distort the results of regression analyses.
+Multicollinearity arises when two or more independent variables in a regression model exhibit strong correlations, resulting in unstable and unreliable regression coefficient estimates.
+The multicollinearity test evaluates whether the independent variables in a model are correlated, in a model can severely distort regression analysis results.
 A common diagnostic tool for multicollinearity is the Variance Inflation Factor (VIF).
 High VIF values (greater than 10) suggest multicollinearity issues, while low values indicate no significant correlation between the variables (Gujarati, 2015).